 System Status and Resource Monitoring

-The System Status and Resource Monitoring tasks 1, introduced with z/OSMF V1R12, allow you to monitor the performance of your systems from the convenience of one location.
-What once took many minutes and required significant skill, reading performance data for multiple systems, can be done in seconds with the System Status and Resource Monitoring tasks.
+Reduce the time and skills needed to monitor performance.
+What once took many minutes and required significant skill, reading performance data for multiple systems, can be done in seconds with the System Status and Resource Monitoring tasks 1.

 System Status task: Key Features